-Prism Zen Circle is a nomadic sitting group, cofounded and stewarded by many.
-Meeting monthly at different locations in Los Angeles to sit meditation, share dharma, and take social action.
+Prism Zen Circle is a nomadic sitting group, cofounded and stewarded by many – meeting weekly in Lincoln Heights, and quarterly at different Los Angeles locations to sit meditation, share dharma, and take social action.

 A prism reveals the different colors of light that are already present.
-Like a prism, this Zen circle intends to support future Zen leaders and teachers, to facilitate spaces for many types of people to find connection and wake up.
-Contact here for event details and be on our mailing list.
+Like a prism, this Zen circle intends to support future Zen leaders and teachers, to facilitate spaces for people to find connection and wake up.
+Friday morning meditation and chanting in Lincoln Heights 6-8:30am.
+Contact here for details or to be on the mailing list.

 Engaged Compassion Retreats